simonw/datasette-clone/README.md

     datasette-clone https://latest.datasette.io /tmp/here-please

-The command stores its own copy of a `databases.json` manifest and uses it to only download databeses that have changed.
+The command stores its own copy of a `databases.json` manifest and uses it to only download databases that have changed the next time you run the command.

+It also stores a copy of the instance's `metadata.json` to ensure you have a copy of any source and licensing information for the downloaded databases.

 If your instance is protected by an API token, you can use `--token` to provide it: